Frobenius light cone and the shift unitary: Abstract

 \section{Abstract}

 We bound the time necessary to implement the shift unitary on a one-dimensional ring, both using local Hamiltonians and those with power-law interactions.
-This time is constrained by the Frobenius light cone; hence we prove that shift unitaries are parametrically harder to implement than preparing long-range Bell pairs for sufficiently small power-law exponent.
+This time is constrained by the Frobenius light cone; hence we prove that (for certain power law exponents) shift unitaries cannot be implemented in the same amount of time needed to prepare long-range Bell pairs.
 We note an intriguing similarity between the proof of our results, and the hardness of preparing symmetry-protected topological states with symmetry-preserving Hamiltonians.